Both HSU Graduate Studies and the Department of Sociology have Admission Requirements.

 MA Funding Options

 To be eligible for many types of financial aid, you will need to complete a FAFSA.
-Please complete the FAFSA by the annual October1st deadline, whether or not you have been admitted into a program.
+Please complete the FAFSA as early as possible.
+Submit your FAFSA starting October1st, whether or not you have been admitted into a program.

 Waivers for Out-of-State Tuition Costs